usnistgov/ndn-dpdk/docs/trafficgen.md

 After starting the `ndndpdk-svc` service process or container, there are two steps to start a traffic generator:

-1. Activate the service process as a traffic generator role.
+1. Activate the service process as traffic generator role.
    This prepares the service to accept traffic generator related commands.

    You must prepare a JSON document that contains traffic generator activation parameters, which must conform to the JSON schema `trafficgen.schema.json` (installed in `/usr/local/share/ndn-dpdk` and [available online](https://ndn-dpdk.ndn.today/schema/trafficgen.schema.json)).